Praia da Falésia, Algarve – Complete Guide to Portugal’s Most Beautiful Beach

 Accessible via a staircase, Açoteias tends to attract more visitors, but just 100 meters away, you can find a quieter stretch of the beach.

-• Mix of busy and quiet areas within a short walk.
+• Mix of lively and quieter areas within short walking distance

 Praia da Falésia Olhos de Água